stateright/stateright.github.io/md-src/getting-started.md

 Uncomment the `// TRY IT` line, then run the test again.
-It should fail indicating a sequence of steps that would cause the linearizability expectation to be violated.
-This exercise demonstrates how Stateright can detect flaws that would likely go undetected when simply reviewing the actor implementation.
+It should fail indicating a sequence of steps that would cause the linearizability expectation to be violated, and these steps may differ from the example that we followed.
+This exercise demonstrates how Stateright can detect flaws that would likely go undetected when simply reviewing code.

 ## Summary